2026 tax facts: What you need to know

 Important information:

 Edward Jones, its employees and financial advisors cannot provide tax or legal advice.
-You should consult your attorney or qualified tax advisor regarding your situation.
+You should consult your lawyer or qualified tax advisor regarding your situation.
 This content should not be depended upon for other than broadly informational purposes.